supby/job-worker/README.md

 Provisioning of clients is not a part of the task.
 CA and certificates will be generated manually using openssl.
 Roles will be hardcoded in on server side.

+### Configuration

+All configuration(server and client) will be hardcoded in app because of simplicity.

 ### Loggining

 Persistent logging system is not a part of the task.
 Server it self will log in standart output.
-Logs from jobs processes will be stored in memory only with some rotation based on size.
+Logs from jobs processes will be stored in memory.